jbibro/antaeus/README.md

 1. SQLite doesn't support `SELECT ...
 FOR UPDATE`
 2. `org.sqlite.SQLiteException: [SQLITE_BUSY]  The database file is locked (database is locked)` is thrown - probably caused by multiple connections.

+I prepared [sqlite branch](https://github.com/jbibro/antaeus/tree/sqlite) where all database operations are run on the same thread.

 ## Alternative approach

 * I think that billing service should be separate service.
 It runs only once per month but consumes resources all the time.